-Meet Ed Daniels, who runs a real estate business with his wife.
-Hes driven by connecting clients to homes that are right for them, and his business is driven by direct mail.
+Meet Ed Daniels, who runs the realty business MAhome in Holliston, MA, with his wife.
+Ed is driven by connecting clients to homes that are right for them, and his business is driven by direct mail.
 Learn how he uses direct mail marketing to get the right message in front of the right people.

 My wife, Doriane, and I are a real estate team with Realty Executives, a franchise that has an umbrella over a bunch of self-employed agents.
 This is my 14th year.
 My drive to get into real estate was really the benefit of owning and having a house-flipping business beforehand.
 After seeing the rewards of flipping houses, I thought I had a great foundation to teach others the importance of owning a home.

 I loved taking a house and making it a home for my clients.
 I wanted to take people to the next level and felt I had the right expertise to do so.
 I also felt that in a tough economy people needed to take advantage of the mortgage interest rates and make their dreams a reality.

 How do you get the word out about your business?

 We currently use Internet marketing, direct mail and private events.
 We are also involved in community groups, which help us build relationships and networks.
 Once we create those relationships, our direct mail and email marketing helps to make them stronger.
 It helps us gain trust and turn a personal relationship into a professional relationship.

 We started using direct mail to focus on segmentation and marketing to the right people.
 We wanted to make sure we instilled a very cost effective way to relay the correct, professional message.